 Donation

-Money given in support of an organization, project, or cause without the expectation of repayment or an ownership stake in the organization.
+Money that is given in support of an organization, project, or cause without the expectation of repayment or an ownership stake in the organization.
 Perks or gifts may be an obligation of the arrangement.

 Debt